What is an NFC-?

 Commodities and other derivatives€3 bn

-When a Non-Financial Counterparty (NFC) determines that its average end-of-month positions do not exceed any of the above asset class clearing thresholds, it is classified as a ‘Non-Financial Counterparty below the clearing thresholds’ or NFC-.
+When a Non-Financial Counterparty determines that its average end-of-month positions do not exceed any of the above asset class clearing thresholds, it is classified as a ‘Non-Financial Counterparty below the clearing thresholds’ or NFC-.
 This means that it is exempt from the clearing obligation, but remains subject to transaction reporting requirements.

 Conversely, where the result of such calculation with respect to one or more of the OTC derivative classes above exceeds the clearing threshold (or when an NFC does not calculate its positions), it is considered an NFC+ and therefore: